ceshine/ceshine-hugo/content/post/20191217-text-annotation-2/index.md

 ## The Entries and Entry Component

 The `Entries` component is fairly simple.
-It just go through the `pairs` property and create one `Entry` component for each pair:
+It just goes through the `pairs` property and creates one `Entry` component for each pair:

 ```javascript
 class Entries extends Component {